Dexash/aro-terra-gitactions/README.md

 7- **Copy and set variables and secrets**

-Copy the following variables and secrets from the variables_secrets file and set them in Terraform Cloud workspace level:
+Copy the following variables and secrets from the variables_secrets file and set them in Terraform Cloud workspace level.

+variables_secrets file created after running create.sh in your local workstation.

 **Terraform Variables:**